lavaeater/suburban-commando/README.md

 * Here's where I no longer have answers...
 * But the story ends with the complete annihilation of humanity *on earth*

 After watching that video, I thought that the game I was working on needed something like that.
 A story, simply put.
 Why are the people in the game doing anything?
 Sort of like, you could try to answer that for games you like and you would find that there are answers to the questions for those games.
 If you try to make a game, a narrative something, you should probably be able to answer them for yourself as well.
 So, my game is called **Suburban Commando** which is an homage to some ridiculous film with Hulk Hogan - I haven't seen it, but I like the name.
-The idea is that the players are a family or group of friends that are p
+The idea is that the players are a family or group of friends that are protecting their suburb from an attack from some kind of invading horde.
+That's the jist.

+## Who is it about?
+It's like that movie about the family that fights against evil robots on Netflix.
+This game is about either a family or a group of friends, living in a quiet, nice little suburb in Anytown, Anywhere, Freeworld.